dog-and-duck.quack.quack

 ordered-collection?

-quacks like an ordered collection, else false
+(ordered-collection? x)true iff x quacks like an ordered collection, else false.

 persistent-object?

-is a persistent object.
+(persistent-object? x)true iff x is a persistent object.

-key, but persistent ones must have a key, and it must be an IRI (but normally a URI).
+Transient objects in ActivityPub are not required to have an id key, but persistent ones must have a key, and it must be an IRI (but normally a URI).

 unordered-collection?

-quacks like an unordered collection, else false
+(unordered-collection? x)true iff x quacks like an unordered collection, else false.

 verb-types